Customizing your class settings

 Change game mechanics including:

-- School Kit - A kit is a pack with different grades provided by your school or district.
-If students in your class are part of different grades, you can select the most appropriate level here.
+- Grades - If students in your class are part of different grades, you can select the most appropriate level here.
 Note that this only applies to district and school licenses.

 - Level Cap - The amount of XP needed to level up